The Azzurri went behind early on to Mats Hummels but Ignazio Abate scored later in the first half to ensure that the Mannschaft were denied a victory.

-The visitors looked on course to end their 18-year winless streak against the Azzurri at the seventh attempt before Cesare Prandelli's equalised via Ignazio Abate.
+The visiting looked on course to end an 18-year winless streak against the Azzurri at the seventh attempt before Cesare Prandelli's team equalized via Ignazio Abate.

 Joachim Low's 100th match as Germany coach got off to a perfect start as Mats Hummels headed in Toni Kroos' pin-point corner in the first 10 minutes.

-Italy levelled just before the 30th minute, though, as Abate and Leonardo Bonucci linked up impressively inside the area, with the Juventus man picking up an assist courtesy of an audacious flicked pass.
+Italy leveled just before the 30th minute, though, as Abate and Leonardo Bonucci linked up impressively inside the area, with the Juventus man picking up an assist courtesy of an audacious flicked pass.

-The home side improved after the break but were almost stunned by a late Benedikt Howedes strike that crashed off the post.
+The home side improved after the break but was almost stunned by a late Benedikt Howedes strike that crashed off the post.

 Both coaches named strong teams as Mario Balotelli was picked to lead the line for Italy, while Mario Gotze started the match as the most advanced player for Germany in a false nine role.

-Philipp Lahm insisted revenge for their Euro 2012 semi-final defeat against Italy was not on Germany's mind, but they certainly proved a point with a dominant opening 25 minutes.
+Philipp Lahm insisted revenge for the Euro 2012 semifinal defeat against Italy was not on Germany's mind, but the Germans certainly proved a point with a dominant opening 25 minutes.

 Their use of the ball was impressive in the early stages and they took an eighth-minute lead as Hummels headed Kroos' corner in off the post, while Marcell Jansen nodded a similar delivery just wide two minutes later.